siddhardh23/NLP-Job-Skill-Extraction/README.md

-# Resume and Job Skill Matching using Transformers
+# Resume and Job Skill Matching using Hybrid NLP (Rule-Based + Transformers)

-This project began as a simple TF-IDF based resume–job description matcher.
-It worked, but it treated text like a pile of disconnected words.
-Now it uses modern NLP: RoBERTa embeddings and transformer-based NER.
-Same project, smarter engine.

-The goal is still the same: extract skills, understand resumes, understand job descriptions and match them in a meaningful, context-aware way.
+This project started as a TF-IDF matching system.
+It worked, but it only saw text as word counts.
+The updated version keeps the original idea but adds real language understanding by combining **rule-based skill extraction** with **transformer-based NER** and **RoBERTa embeddings**.

+Not a new project.
+Just a smarter version of the original one.

 ---